Don't Click Play: Commercial performance

-In the United States, Don't Click Play became Max’s first studio album to miss the US Billboard 200 entirely. although it debuted at number twelve on the Top Dance Albums chart.
-Similarly, in the United Kingdom the album missed the main UK Albums Chart, however it reached number 28 on the UK Albums Sales Chart.
+In the United States, Don't Click Play became Max's first studio album to miss the Billboard 200 entirely, although it debuted at number twelve on the Top Dance Albums chart.
+In the United Kingdom, the album also missed the UK Albums Chart, while reaching number 28 on the Sales Chart.
 In Scotland, the album reached number 43 on the Scottish Albums Chart.

-In Europe, the album debuted at number 59 in Germany, becoming Max's first album to miss the top ten in the country, and reached number 80 in France, Max's lowest placing album in the country.
+In Europe, Don't Click Play debuted at number 59 in Germany, being Max's first album to miss the top ten in the country.
+It reached number 80 in France, marking Max's lowest placing album in the country.
 Additionally, Don't Click Play reached the top 30 in Austria, Switzerland and the Wallonia region of Belgium, also making it Max's lowest charting album in the regions.
-The album fared better in Hungary, where it became Max's third consecutive top 15 entry on the Hungarian Albums chart, reaching number 14.
-It also became Max's highest charting album on the Croatian International Albums chart, and second top ten entry, where it debuted at number five.
+In Hungary, the album reached at number 14.
+It also became Max's highest-charting album on the Croatian International Albums chart, and second top ten entry, where it debuted at number five.

-In Asia, Don't Click Play reached number 26 on the Japanese Digital Albums chart, and number 31 on the Japanese Album Downloads chart, becoming Max's second consecutive top 30 entry on the former.
+In Asia, Don't Click Play reached number 26 on the Japanese Digital Albums chart and number 31 on the Japanese Album Downloads chart, becoming Max's second consecutive top 40 entry on the former.